LIBERI LUDI

 our mission

-Liberi Ludi aims to support the natural integration of children in situations of migration into the European cultural and civic environment through art and creativity, while preserving their personal identity.
+Liberi Ludi aims to support the natural integration of newcomer children into the European cultural and civic environment, while preserving their own identity

 Maria Povorozniuk